Click here to browse our Real Estate Agent Directory and contact top-rated agents in your area!

 Asbestos siding comes in a wide range of shapes and profiles.
 It’s also available in many textures and sizes.
 Due to these aspects, there isn’t a particular appearance or style you should look for when you want to spot it.

 A combination of different factors can help determine if a siding contains asbestos.
 For instance, most siding panels with asbestos material have 2-3 holes at the bottom.
 Likewise, they feel denser than fiber cement siding when touched.

 Other aspects that can help you identify asbestos siding are:

 - It has 12 by 24-inch shakes or shingles

 - It may have a pressed wavy pattern or wood grain at the bottom

-If you have the old packages, that is the best way to see if the siding contains asbestos.
-You can also call the manufacturer of the shingles if you are able to figure out where they were made.
+If you have old packages, that is the best way to see if the siding contains asbestos.
+You can also call the manufacturer of the shingles if you can figure out where they were made.

 Sometimes, it may be challenging to identify asbestos since some modern sidings mimic its appearance.
 In such a case, it’s best to consult top real estate agents.
 They can put you in touch with a certified asbestos inspector to take a sample of the material and submit it for analysis.
 With their help, you can confirm this information from construction or home maintenance records.

 Contact an asbestos abatement company to help with handling asbestos-containing siding and possibly replace them with asbestos-free siding shingles.
 You want to be sure there are no asbestos particles released into the air when the siding material is removed, and professionals know how best to handle this.

 Just having siding with asbestos doesn’t put you at risk.
 It’s generally thought to be safer to leave it alone than to have it removed, as long as it is in good condition.
 Sometimes, asbestos-containing materials can simply be covered with new materials instead of paying for asbestos removal.